 Wisconsin Statutes Section 66.1105(4)(h)2. provides authority for a City to amend the boundaries of an existing Tax Increment District for purposes of adding and/or subtracting territory up to a total of four times during the life of the District.
-The boundaries of the District have been amended once prior to this Amendment.
+The boundaries of the District have not previously been amended.

-This Project Plan Amendment supplements, and does not supersede or replace any component of the original Project Plan, or any component of previously adopted Project Plan Amendments, unless specifically stated.
-All components of the original Project Plan, and its previously adopted Project Plan Amendments, remain in effect.
+This Project Plan Amendment supplements and does not supersede or replace any component of the original Project Plan unless specifically stated.
+All components of the original Project Plan remain in effect.